 Dorchester Cornhill

-We are leading a team to create a new town square in Cornhill, Dorchester.
-Once implemented on site, this project will be a playful addition to the town, addressing the needs of the whole community.
+Feria Urbanism is leading a team to create a new town square in Dorchester — designed be a playful addition to the Dorset town, addressing the needs of the whole community.

 – comfortable seating and more of it, especially important for an older generation